 If your life or health is in danger and you need DHMP to make a decision on your appeal right away, you can call Grievance and Appeal Department at 303-602-2261 to file an expedited appeal.
-If DHMP approves your request for an expedited appeal, DHMP will make a decision on your appeal no later than three working days from the date of your request.
+If DHMP approves your request for an expedited appeal, DHMP will make a decision on your appeal no later than 72 hours from the receipt of your request.